miasma-rb/miasma-azure/README.md

 1. Azure Storage Services - Blob
 2. Azure Resource Manager

-Credentials for the blob service are defined above.
+> Credentials for the blob service are defined above.

-Credentials for the Azure Resource Manager require some setup within Azure due to the oauth2 requirement.
+Credentials for the Azure Resource Manager require some setup within Azure due to the OAuth2 requirement.
+To setup an OAuth2 application allowing miasma to function properly, perform the following steps:

 Start at the Azure portal: